-It’s important to know exactly how much space you have to work with.
+It’s important to know exactly how much space you have to work with when designing a bathroom.
 A bathroom designer or architect can make scale drawings or you can create your own using graph paper.

 The plan will help you understand where essentials like the bath and/or shower, toilet and basin can be positioned.
 Note, too, where the door is as well as any windows.

 Even a very small bathroom design can be turned into a restful and practical space with some thorough planning.
 You can check out our in depth feature on small bathroom ideas if you are after more specific advice.

 Decide on what to include in a bathroom

 To plan a layout, you’ll need a list of what you’d like in a new bathroom:

 - Freestanding bath